PioneeringTechLab/laravel-sudo/README.md

 # Laravel Sudo

 Composer package for Laravel 5.0 and above that allows for the use of "sudo mode" in protected areas.
+"Sudo mode" refers to the requirement that a user must re-enter his password before performing certain actions and will not have to re-enter it for a certain amount of time, similar to how the `sudo` utility functions on *nix-based operating systems.

 The mode will last for a pre-determined amount of time before either a re-prompt or the currently-authenticated user logs-out.